Overview

 view-assignment tg/04a as/lab1

-Views the assignment details for thelab1
+Views the assignment details for thelab1assignment in the04atutorial group.

 View Attendance Session: view-session